leanprover/theorem_proving_in_lean4/inductive_types.md

    Recursively define a function that evaluates any such term with respect to an assignment of values to the variables.

-#.
-Similarly, define the type of propositional formulas, as well as functions on the type of such formulas: an evaluation function, functions that measure the complexity of a formula, and a function that substitutes another formula for a given variable.
+4. Similarly, define the type of propositional formulas, as well as functions on the type of such formulas: an evaluation function, functions that measure the complexity of a formula, and a function that substitutes another formula for a given variable.

-#.
-Simulate the mutual inductive definition of ``even`` and ``odd`` described in :numref:`mutual_and_nested_inductive_types` with an ordinary inductive type, using an index to encode the choice between them in the target type.